 The Fate of the Sun

-The Sun is not very big compared to some stars.
-It will never get hot
+The Sun is small compared to some stars.
+Later it will blow away the

 You might also be interested in:

 The Sun acts like it has a big magnet in the middle of it.
 We call this the Sun's magnetic field.
 The Sun's magnetic field has a fancier name, the Interplanetary Magnetic Field (IMF).
 This just means that...more